 The School Psychologist is to possess and effectively utilize knowledge in the following areas:

 - Psychology—Knowledge of human behavior and performance; individual differences in ability, personality, and interests; learning and motivation; psychological research methods; and the assessment and treatment of behavioral and affective disorders.

 - Therapy and Counseling—Knowledge of principles, methods, and procedures for diagnosis, treatment, and rehabilitation of physical and mental dysfunctions, and for career counseling and guidance.

 The School Psychologist is to perform the following work activities:

 - Getting Information—Observing, receiving, and otherwise obtaining information from all relevant sources.
 This includes: collecting scientific or technical data, social or personal information, statistical data and obtaining information from individuals.

 - Interpreting the Meaning of Information for Others—Translating or explaining what information means and how it can be used.
 This includes: explaining complex mathematical information; interpreting ability or achievement test results, charts or tables for social or economic research, and psychological test results; and writing scholarly or technical research papers.

 FLSA Status: Exempt.
 Professional exemption: The employee has a primary duty of performing work requiring knowledge of an advanced type in a field of science or learning customarily acquired by a prolonged course of specialized intellectual instruction and study or has a primary duty of teaching, tutoring, instructing, or lecturing in the activity of imparting knowledge and is employed and engaged in this activity as a teacher.

-Essential Functions: The essential functions of the School Psychologist position include: (1) regular, dependable attendance on the job; (2) the ability to perform the identified tasks and to possess and utilize the identified knowledge, skills, and abilities and to perform the identified work activities; and, (3) the ability to perform identified physical requirements.
+Essential Functions: The essential functions of the School Psychologist position include: (1) regular, dependable in-person attendance on the job; (2) the ability to perform the identified tasks and to possess and utilize the identified knowledge, skills, and abilities and to perform the identified work activities; and (3) the ability to perform identified physical requirements.